 An apple a day keeps the doctor away right?
 It certainly can!
 Not only do apples contain immunity boosting vitamin C and antioxidants to keep you feeling fresh, but they have also been linked to improvements in heart health and reducing the risk of certain cancers!

-With a glycaemic index ranging from only 30 to 50 depending on your favourite varieties, apples are a sensible snack for any diabetic, try to go for no more than one daily – just like the saying.
+With a glycaemic index ranging from only 30 to 50 depending on your favourite varieties, apples are a sensible snack and one of the best fruits for all diabetics.

 It doesn’t get much better than grapefruit!